palewire/first-visual-story/readthedocs/_build/html/_sources/index.rst.txt

 TK PICTURE OF INSPECTOR / CONSOLE HERE

 What chart should we make?
-The story points out that Harvard Park experienced an increase in homicides as there was a decrease across the rest of the city.
+The story points out that Harvard Park experienced an increase in homicides as there was a decrease across the rest of the county.
 Let's try to visualize that.

 First, we need somewhere for our charts to go.
-In our ``harvard-park-homicides/index.nunjucks`` file, inside of ``{% block content %}`` where you want the chart to go, create a ``div`` element with an id of "city-homicides", and another with an id of "harvard-park-homicides".
+In our ``harvard-park-homicides/index.nunjucks`` file, inside of ``{% block content %}`` where you want the chart to go, create a ``div`` element with an id of "county-homicides", and another with an id of "harvard-park-homicides".

 .. code-block:: html

-    <div id="city-homicides"></div>
+    <div id="county-homicides"></div>
     <div id="harvard-park-homicides"></div>

 Meanwhile, we need data.
 Copy the `annual totals data <https://raw.githubusercontent.com/ireapps/first-graphics-app/master/src/_data/annual_totals.json>`_ to ``_data/annual_totals.json``.
 We can use nunjucks to include our data file directly in the template.